 - interest and respect for all religions and for the ideal of rational dialogue and social behavior.

-The MTSD is also a dual-purpose program which offers a core religious studies foundation with an additional competency in critical thinking, psychology, and applied sociology.
-EUCLID’s program tackles in particular the pressing issue of Islamic radicalization and contemporary terrorism associated with ISIS.
+The MTSD is also a dual-purpose program which offers a core religious studies foundation with additional competency in critical thinking, psychology, and applied sociology.
+EUCLID’s program tackles, in particular, the pressing issue of Islamic radicalization and contemporary terrorism associated with ISIS.

 This program was designed to train government staff having an interest in this field, but also to prepare general public students for careers with government agencies, international organizations, civil society institutions as well as NGOs.